mvonballmo/CSharpHandbook/6_language_elements.md

 Use the following rules when defining a `struct`.

-* Avoid methods; at most, have only one or two methods other than overrides and operator overloads.
+* Avoid methods; at most, have only one or two methods other than equality overrides and operator overloads.
 * Provide parameterized constructors for initialization.
 * Overload operators and equality as expected; implement `IEquatable` instead of overriding `Equals` in order to avoid the negative performance impact of boxing and un-boxing the value.
 * A `struct` should be valid when uninitialized so that consumers can declare an instance without calling a constructor.